psi46/MoReWeb/README.md

 see the full changelog at:
 http://cmspixel.phys.ethz.ch/MoRe-Web/MoReWeb.html

+##### version 1.0.0 (DB re-processing with final grading)

+Same grading as in 0.7.3 version, but some small bugs fixed and some changes for global DB

 ##### version 0.7.3

 New bump bonding cut for standard pxar bump bonding test (BB) which can more reliably detect missing bumps if there are >90 per ROC.